AlmasB/FXGL/README.md

 }

 dependencies {
-    compile 'com.github.AlmasB:FXGL:0.1.7'
+    compile 'com.github.AlmasB:FXGL:0.1.8'
 }
 ```

 ## Setup (General)
-Download FXGL-0.1.7.jar from <a href="https://github.com/AlmasB/FXGL/releases">Releases</a> (or the one built yourself) and add it to the build path
+Download FXGL-0.1.8.jar from <a href="https://github.com/AlmasB/FXGL/releases">Releases</a> (or the one built yourself)
-in your IDE.
+and add it to the build path in your IDE.
 That's it, you're all set!
-See below setup for some IDEs

 ## Setup (NetBeans, tested with 8.0.2)
 1. File -> New Project -> Java -> Java Application -> Next
 2. Choose Project Name (optional: create main class) -> Finish
 3. In the Projects view, right-click Libraries -> Add Jar/Folder -> Navigate and Select downloaded FXGL jar

-## Setup (Eclipse, tested with 4.5)
+## Setup (Eclipse, tested with 4.5.1)
 1. File -> New Java Project
 2. Choose Project Name -> Finish
 3. Right-click on the created project -> Build Path -> Configure Build Path ->
     Libraries Tab -> Add External JAR -> Navigate and Select downloaded FXGL jar

-## Setup (IntelliJ IDEA, tested with 14.1)
+## Setup (IntelliJ IDEA, tested with 15)
 1. Create Project
 2. File -> Project Structure
 3. Libraries -> Add Java -> Navigate and Select downloaded FXGL jar